Professor Iain McInnes

 Initially studying biology at Johannes Gutenberg University Doctor Behrens progressed then to study medicine, obtaining his MD from Johann Wolfgang Goethe University.
 Here he would later receive his training in internal medicine and rheumatology.
-Having built up the functional are of the clinical rheumatology research at Goethe University Medical Centre he remains in the function of a manger here as well as co-ordinator for the rheumatology division.
-He is cofounder of the centre for innovative diagnostics and therapy in rheumatology/Immunotherapy (CIRI) at the Goethe University.
+Having built up the functional area of the clinical rheumatology research at Goethe University Medical Centre he remains in the function of a manager here as well as co-ordinator for the rheumatology division.
+He is co-founder of the centre for innovative diagnostics and therapy in rheumatology/Immunotherapy (CIRI) at the Goethe University.
 He is co-responsible for one of the largest investigator-initiated studies in rheumatology in Germany and initiator of NESTRA, the German study network.

 Dr Behrens has played a key role in over 150 publications chiefly in rheumatological diseases and clinical trials.
 His major research interests include regulatory T-Cells and clinical trials applied to immunopharmacology.

 Professor and Head of the Department of Rheumatology and Clinical Immunology

 University Medical Centre, Utrecht, The Netherlands

 Professor Bijlsma is the past President of EULAR (2017-2019), and a Professor of Rheumatology at the University Medical Centre, Utrecht, The Netherlands.